 Step 2: Create a Chart

 Create a chart in Google Sheets by selecting the data range and going to the “Insert” menu, then clicking on “Chart”.
 Choose a chart type that suits your data, such as a line chart or column chart.
-(See Also: How To Delete A Line On Google Sheets)
+(See Also: How To Lock Cells In Google Sheets On Mac)

 Step 3: Customize the Chart